Toledo Rockets football: Bowling Green

 Toledo and Bowling Green have a rivalry, nicknamed "The Battle of I-75", dating back to 1924, when BGSU challenged the participation of Toledo's captain, Gilbert Stick, after it was discovered that Stick also played for a local team in Genoa, Ohio.
 Conference rules did not prohibit such play, and BGSU's protest was overruled.
 In 1950, Toledo's athletic director charged BGSU students a higher price for tickets at a basketball game than the general public, while rumors spread of a dog-napping attempt by BGSU against Toledo's mascot.
 Another incident came in 1951, when a fight broke out after a hard hit by a BGSU player on fullback Mel Triplett.
 Don Greenwood, then Toledo's coach, participated, and resigned after the university failed to back him up.
 In Greenwood's view, the officials should have called a penalty for excessive roughness, and he had a duty to protect his players.

-Individual awards and honors

 Retired numbers

 Four players in the history of the University of Toledo have had their jersey numbers retired.

 Future non-conference opponents

-Announced schedules as of October 23, 2019.
+Announced schedules as of July 6, 2025.